9brada6/tabs-with-posts/development.md

 ## ✅ Todo

 - Finish Youtube Article Block.
+- In article block, make sure that rating/rating_and_count when selected display only the rating/rating_and_count.
+- Add 5,6 meta places to YT article block.
-- Try to speed up PHPCS by removing/updating slevomat standards
+- Try to speed up PHPCS by removing/updating slevomat standards.
+- Make Simple Article BLock with meta places.
+- Delete Meta Settings to display, but not Post Thumbnail.
+- Add margin-top: auto and display flex to title/meta in youtube style.

 - If there are no components, then do not display the tabs at all.